John Augustine Zahm: Writing

 Zahm befriended 26th President of the United States Theodore Roosevelt, who also loved and read Dante in Italian.
-It was Father Zahm who talked President Roosevelt into participating in what came to be known as the Roosevelt-Rondon Scientific Expedition to South America, and which would also include Theodore's son, Kermit, and Colonel Da Silva Candido Rondon, to go up the Rio da Dúvida (River of Doubt, now the Roosevelt River).
+It was Zahm who talked President Roosevelt into participating in what came to be known as the Roosevelt-Rondon Scientific Expedition to South America, and which would also include Theodore's son, Kermit, and Colonel Cândido Mariano da Silva Rondon, to go up the Rio da Dúvida (River of Doubt, now the Roosevelt River).

 Death and legacy

-Fr.
 Zahm planned a book on historical and archaeological study of the Holy Land, but died of bronchial pneumonia in a Munich hospital en route to the Middle East.
-The manuscripts of his working book From Berlin to Baghdad and Babylon was found and published posthumously.
+The manuscripts of his working book From Berlin to Baghdad and Babylon were found and published posthumously.

 Works authored

-Zahn used a number of pseudonyms, mainly H. J. Mozans, but also A. H. Johns, Manso, and A. H. Solis.
+Zahm used a number of pseudonyms, mainly H. J. Mozans, but also A. H. Johns, Manso, and A. H. Solis.